benjaoming/django-modeltranslation-wagtail/README.rst

 `wagtailtrans <https://github.com/LUKKIEN/wagtailtrans>`__.
 This project is really nice if you have already used other approaches and want to mix both what wagtailtrans calls *freeform* and *synchronized* trees.

 Background
 ----------

 Originally, I was using `wagtail-modeltranslation <https://github.com/infoportugal/wagtail-modeltranslation/>`__.
 The project has been sparsely maintained, but more seriously, it was monkey-patching Wagtail and using a hard-copy of the modeltranslation codebase instead of a dependency reference to django-modeltranslation.

-Predictably, the project became unmaintainable and caused incompatibilities down the road.
+The latter has now been restored, which as lowered the motivation for this project.

 This project introduces a bit of naming hell.
 But remember it like this: *django-modeltranslation-wagtail* has wagtail at the end because it depends on *django-modeltranslation*, which depends on *django*.

 Using django-modeltranslation or wagtail-modeltranslation?
 ----------------------------------------------------------